 Whether you call it collage, compilation, found footage, détournement, or recycled cinema, the incorporation of already existing media into new artworks is a practice that generates novel juxtapositions and new meanings and ideas, often in ways entirely unrelated to the intentions of the original makers.
 Such new works are, in other words, “inappropriate.”
-This act of (in)appropriation may even produce revelations about the relationship between past and present, here and there, intention and subversion, artist and critic, not to mention the "producer" and "consumer" of visual culture itself.
-Fortunately for our purposes, the past decade has witnessed the emergence of a wealth of new audiovisual elements available for appropriation into new works.
+This act of (in)appropriation may even produce revelations about the relationship between past and present, here and there, intention and subversion, artist and critic, not to mention the "producer" and "consumer" of audiovisual culture itself.
+Fortunately for our purposes, the past decades have witnessed the emergence of a wealth of new audiovisual elements available for appropriation into new works.
 In addition to official state and commercial archives, resources like vernacular collections, home movie repositories, and digital archives now also provide fascinating material to repurpose in ways that lend it new meaning and resonance.

-• 20 minutes or less in length
+• Be 20 minutes or less in length

-• Made in 2014 or later
+• Made in 2020 or later

-• Must contain some form of appropriation
+• Must contain some form of audiovisual appropriation

 • Submission fee: $10